CraftSpider/bvanseg.github.io/courses/C/tutorials/C_if_elseif_else.md

     } else if(age < 21) {
         printf("You are an adult, but you can not legally drink alcohol yet!\n");
     }else if(age < 62) {
-        printf("You are an adult, but are not yet eligible for social security!\n");
+        printf("Not only can you not drink, but you are also ineligible for social security!\n");
     }else {
         printf("You are an adult and can do everything legal!\n");
     }